qiangliu-sd/Cpp-Inside-Python/README.md

-# Cpp-inside-Python
-    A full example for calling a Py-method coded in C++
+# Implement a Py-method in C++: A full example
     In case you want to extend or speed up Python with C++

 ### Directory structure and files for build C++ inside Python:
 cpp_work_dir/\